dino115/data_maps/README.md

     }
   ```
 - **Then: filter**
-  When this is set to true, then the whole field will filtered.
+  When this is set to true then the whole field will filtered.

   ```ruby
     filter: true
   ```
 - **Then: custom**
-  Define your own *then* by define them in the `DataMaps::Then` module.
+  Define your own *then* by defining them in the `DataMaps::Then` module.
-  Your Then must implement a `result` method.
+  Your `Then` must implement a `result` method.
 The return of this method is set as data.
-  You have to extend the `DataMaps::Then::Base`-Class.
+  You have to extend the `DataMaps::Then::Base` class.
 Then all options are available via the `option` attribute reader.

   ```ruby
     class DataMaps::Then::SendEmail < DataMaps::Then::Base